okta/okta-oidc-js/packages/okta-react/README.md

 `okta-react` provides the necessary tools to build an integration with most common React-based SPA routers.

 - [Security](#security) - Allows you to supply your OpenID Connect client [configuration](#configuration-options).
 Includes React context providers to allow the use of the [useOktaAuth](#useoktaauth) React Hook, or the [withOktaAuth](#useoktaauth) Higher Order Component wrapper.
-- [LoginCallback](#logincallback) - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.
+- [LoginCallback](#logincallback) - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.  `<LoginCallback>` accepts an optional prop `errorComponent` that will be used to format the output for any error in handling the callback.
+This component will be passed an `error` prop that is an error describing the problem.  (see the `<OktaError>` component for the default rendering)

 Users of routers other than `react-router` can use [useOktaAuth](#useoktaauth) to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
 If both are false, you can send them to login via `authService.login(...)`.
 See the implementation of `<LoginCallback>` as an example.